menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Orangeville / Baltimore Highlands neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Orangeville / Baltimore Highlands neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-14.4% of commuters here travel more than one hour just one-way to work.
+13.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.4% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.3% of all neighborhoods in America.

 Car Ownership

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Orangeville / Baltimore Highlands neighborhood have a highly unusual car ownership.
-29.5% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 97.1% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Orangeville / Baltimore Highlands neighborhood buck this trend.
+30.3% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

 The Neighbors

-The neighbors in the Orangeville / Baltimore Highlands neighborhood in Baltimore are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 94.8% of U.S. neighborhoods.
-With 16.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 63.1% of U.S. neighborhoods.
+The neighbors in the Orangeville / Baltimore Highlands neighborhood in Baltimore are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 84.1% of U.S. neighborhoods.
+With 36.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 86.9% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Orangeville / Baltimore Highlands neighborhood, 42.2% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 35.4% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (22.5%), and 2.6% in government jobs, whether they are in local, state, or federal positions.
+In the Orangeville / Baltimore Highlands neighborhood, 46.0% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 27.3% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (18.9%), and 7.8% in clerical, assistant, and tech support occupations.

 Languages